 At times, system administrators might need that tab disabled.
 This can be adopted by smaller businesses to prevent their employees from messing up with the compatibility settings and messing up the normal execution of all the programs.
 Because with the help of the automatic Program Compatibility troubleshooter or by adjusting the menus and drop downs manually, you can modify how the application executes on your computer.

-On the basis of the operating system, you can even control what the real execution method be internally in the operating system, or what colors and DPI scaling the applications use when executed.
-You can also control the permissions that the application gets upon its execution like if it is allowed to run in windowed mode or full-screen mode or if it gets an Administrator level permissions everytime the application is executed.
+Based on the operating system, you can even control what the real execution method be internally in the operating system, or what colors and DPI scaling the applications use when executed.
+You can also control the permissions that the application gets upon its execution like if it is allowed to run in windowed mode or full-screen mode or if it gets an Administrator level permissions every time the application is executed.
 Now, without any further ado, let us just check now how to disable this tab in the File Properties window.

 Remove Compatibility Tab from File Properties

 First, make a System Restore Point just in case something gets messed up, and you need to undo those errors.